 About me

-I am currently a Postdoctoral Fellow at the Munich Data Science Institute, Georg Nemetschek Institute (GNI), Technical University of Munich, selected by the TUM GNI Postdoc Program.
-My mission is to advance augmented intelligence: systems that align machine adaptability with human values and autonomy, through a synthesis of dynamical systems theory, machine learning, and design reasoning.
+I am currently a Postdoctoral Fellow at the Munich Data Science Institute, Georg Nemetschek Institute (GNI), Technical University of Munich, selected through the TUM GNI Postdoc Program.

-Previously, I earned my Ph.D. with summa cum laude distinction at Leibniz University Hannover and Technical University Berlin, supervised by Prof. Dr.-Ing.
+I received my Ph.D. with summa cum laude distinction from Technical University Berlin and Leibniz University Hannover, supervised by Prof. Dr.-Ing.
 Philipp Geyer (Heisenbergprofessor) and Prof. Dr. rer. nat.
 Marius Lindauer.
-My dissertation, “Beyond Predictions: Alignment between Prior Knowledge and Machine Learning for Human-centered Augmented Intelligence” lays the foundation for my research into adaptive intelligence systems that respect and extend human autonomy.
-It is structured around three pillars:
+My dissertation, “Beyond Predictions: Alignment between Prior Knowledge and Machine Learning for Human-centered Augmented Intelligence” proposes foundational mechanisms for aligning data-driven systems with human and domain knowledge.
+It is organized along three dimensions:

 - Decision-Making Process Alignment